Private Prediction Sets: Main algorithm and guarantees

 We emphasize that the assumptions on the score distribution are only needed to prove the upper bound; the coverage lower bound holds for any distribution.
 In any case, these assumptions are very weak, essentially requiring only that the score distribution contains no point masses.
 In fact, this requirement could even be enforced ex post facto by adding a small amount of tiebreaking noise, in which case we would need no restrictions on the input distribution of scores whatsoever.

 The upper bound answers an important practical question: how many bins should we take?
-If $m$ is too small, then the histogram only coarsely approximates the empirical distribution of the scores.
-On the other hand, if $m$ is too large, then the histogram is accurate, but the private quantile in~\ref{eq:q-level} can grow as well.
-This tension can be observed in the terms in Theorem~\ref{thm:coverage_upper} that have a dependence on $m$.
+If $m$ is too small, then there is little noise addition due to privacy, but the histogram only coarseis an overly coarse approximatesion of the empirical distribution of the scores.
+On the other hand, if $m$ is too large, then the histogram is accurate, but the private quantile in~\ref{eq:q-level} can grow as wellre is a lot of additive noise implied by the requirement of differential privacy.
+This tension can be observed in the termss in Theorem~\ref{thm:coverage_upper} that haveve a dependence on $m$.
 Corollary~\ref{corollary:coverage_upper_simplified} suggests that the correct balance---which leads to minimal excess coverage---is to take $m \propto n\epsilon$.
 In practice, because the dependence of $\tilde{q}$ on $m$ is only logarithmic, $m$ is often very large.

 This upper bound also gives insight to an important theoretical question: what is the cost of privacy in conformal prediction?
 In non-private conformal prediction, the upper bound is $1-\alpha + O(n^{-1})$ \cite{lei2018distribution}.
 In private conformal prediction, we achieve an upper bound of $1-\alpha + \tilde O((n\epsilon)^{-1})$, a relatively modest cost incurred by privacy-preserving calibration.